-In the early hours of the next morning, well before their work-shifts began, Ravi and Subro executed the plan.
-Both of them were sleep-deprived after the previous day’s events, but Subro had insisted that it would be best to take the Captura out in the light of day.
-That way, they could do without the umbrella-like accessory’s artificial light, which would otherwise have guaranteed heads turning their way.
+In the early hours of the next morning, well before their work-shifts, Ravi and Subro executed the plan.
+Both were sleep-deprived from the previous day’s activities, but Subro had insisted it would be best to take the Captura out in the light of day.
+That way they could do without the umbrella-like accessory for artificial light.
+Otherwise they were sure to have heads turning their way.

-Ravi trudged through the street, pushing the ice-cream cart in front of him, while Subro hid inside, armed with the Captura.
+Ravi trudged through the street, pushing the ice-cream cart in front of him.
+Subro hid inside, armed with the Captura.

-Ravi imagined that his partner must be a little cramped in the confines of the cart.
-But Subro had assured him that there was sufficient cushioning for himself, and enough room to shift his legs about, so it wouldn’t get painfully uncomfortable.
+Ravi imagined that his partner must be cramped in the confines of the cart.
+But Subro had assured him that there was sufficient cushioning for himself and enough room to shift his legs about, so it wouldn’t get painfully uncomfortable.

 As they neared their destination, Ravi’s pulse quickened.
-They had decided to head for a park in the heart of the city, where, given the time of day, Subro had said they would find nice subjects for the InstaCopies.
+They had decided to head for a park in the heart of the city.
+Given the time of day, Subro was confident they would find decent subjects for the InstaCopies, there.
 But as they approached, Ravi noticed guards at the entrance and began to wonder if they would even be allowed in.

-As he walked past the guards, one of them waved at him.
+As he walked past the guards, one of them waved.
 Ravi almost panicked.
 Will they ask for a license?
 What if they check the cart?

 ‘Good morning,’ the guard greeted him politely.

 ‘Good morning!’
 Ravi smiled back.
 And that was all as he took the cart in through the park’s entrance.

 They spent a good hour there, Ravi having not much else to do other than push the cart around.
 From time to time, Subro would direct him by knocking from the inside.